buildout/buildout/doc/reference.rst

 Section names
 -------------

-A section begins with a section and and, optionally, a condition in square braces (``[`` and ``]``).
+A section begins with a section and, optionally, a condition in square braces (``[`` and ``]``).

 A name can consist of any characters other than whitespace, square